matrixik/rename-images/README.md

 # sort-camera-photos

-No configuration camera picture sorting.
+No configuration camera photos sorting.

-This tool is intended to rename pictures files downloaded straight from camera before any processing is done.
-It's searching for all pictures having filename prefix like `DSC`, `_DSC`, `IMG` or similar (so already renamed pictures aren't touch).
+This tool is intended to rename photo files downloaded straight from camera before any processing is done.
+It's searching for all photos having filename prefix like `DSC`, `_DSC`, `IMG` or similar (so already renamed photos aren't touch).
 Then extract `EXIF` creation date and time and use it for new name.
 Input folder structure does not matter.
 All supported files will be moved to new place.